 We’re only a week into the new year, and we’re already seeing several new workplace trends emerge.
 As a business leader, you’re committed to being a pacesetter, an innovator and someone who leads a thriving workplace year-round.
 To beat your objectives in attracting and retaining quality talent, outperforming competitors and ensuring continued customer satisfaction, you have to stay ahead of the curve.

-To help you exceed your goals this quarter and prepare for continued success, we’ve compiled a list of the seven trends we believe will reshape the workplace in 2016.
+To help you exceed your goals this quarter and prepare for continued success, we’ve compiled a list of the seven workplace trends we believe will reshape the workplace in 2016.

-Business Trend No. 1: Flexible Hours as a Standard
+Workplace Trend No. 1: Flexible Hours as a Standard

 Schedule inflexibility is one of the top reasons Millennials quit their jobs.
 In the next four years, Millennials will make up an estimated 46 percent of the entire U.S. workforce—so keeping them happy is critical.
 But Millennials aren’t the only ones looking for flexible scheduling and work-from-home opportunities.
 Worldwide, 43 percent of workers said they were willing to take flexible work hours over a pay raise.

-Business Trend No. 2: Collaborative Environments
+Workplace Trend No. 2: Collaborative Environments